 The Heritage Greece Program (HG) offers two-week cultural and educational trips for accomplished Greek American college students.
 They are invited to share their experiences with a peer group of students from the American College of Greece (ACG) in Athens, Greece.
 Heritage Greece also offers internships for students of Greek origin.
-Tuition, meals and transportation in Greece are included.
+Tuition, meals, and transportation in Greece are included.

 Birthright Armenia gives people of Armenian descent the opportunity to live with a host family in Armenia and get first-hand experience of the culture.
 Successful participants are reimbursed for their travel and booking fees.
-The programme also offers language classes, excursions to ancient and cultural sites as well as internship and networking opportunities.
+The program also offers language classes, excursions to ancient and cultural sites as well as internship and networking opportunities.
 Applicants also have the opportunity to volunteer in Armenia.

 Reconnect Hungary invites those of Hungarian descent to participate in tours and excursions, sometimes at a discount depending on your age and eligibility.
-It helps travellers to learn more about their ancestry and culture.
+It helps travelers to learn more about their ancestry and culture.
 It also offers scholarships to eligible participants.